Wanli Emperor: Early years after Zhang Juzheng (1582–1596)

 The Emperor's lack of involvement in official positions did not affect the administration's responsibility for tax collection.
 In times of military or other serious issues, he sought advice from responsible officials in ministries and the Censorate, and was not hesitant to appoint capable individuals outside of the traditional hierarchy to handle the situation, but he had a lack of trust in the regular administration and often found ways to bypass it.
 While he may have left some memoranda unanswered, he actively responded to others.
 Although the Emperor left some high positions vacant, the authorities were able to function under the guidance of deputies and the country's administration continued to run smoothly.
 Assistance was provided to those affected by famine, rebellions were suppressed, border conflicts were resolved, and infrastructure was maintained.
 (Note: The 180 km long Jia Canal was a major construction project, running parallel to the Grand Canal further east near Xuzhou.
 Its construction began in 1593 and faced numerous challenges, such as unexpectedly high demand for stone and a shortage of funds.
-As a result, it was not until 1603 that work picked up.
+It was not until 1603 that work picked up.
 The canal was finally opened in 1609.)

 Hundreds of memoranda arrived on the Wanli Emperor's desk daily, but he only read and decided on a handful of them.
 The rest were handled by commissioned eunuchs, who were equipped with the imperial "red brush".
 (Note: The emperors did not write their official correspondence with ink, as was customary, but with red vermilion paste.)
 These eunuchs mostly confirmed the recommendations and proposals of the grand secretaries, but occasionally made different decisions if they believed the Emperor would not agree with the grand secretaries' proposals.

 Despite his desire to reform the civil service, the Emperor was unable to do so, and he also did not want to simply confirm the decisions of the officials.
 Both sides—the Emperor and the bureaucrats—wanted the other to behave properly, but their efforts were unsuccessful and only served to paralyze each other.
-As a result of these disputes at the center, the state's control over the countryside weakened.
+These disputes at the center weakened the state's control over the countryside.